Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 The first letter

-In the first letter Ishigami admonishes Yasuko for her fancy clothes and heavy makeup, and for coming home late.
-The letter features short declarative sentences with plain verbs.
-Communication is one way, in the tone of a man telling his woman or wife what to do.
+The first letter points out Yasuko's undesirable behaviour (fancy clothes, heavy makeup; coming home late) and tells her to correct it.
+The Japanese original uses short declarative sentences with plain verb forms, including one imperative.
+Communication is one way, in the tone of a man telling his woman what to do.

 'Recently your makeup seems to have become a bit heavy.
 Your clothes are also flashy.
 That's not like you.
 A simpler style suits you.
 Also, I'm concerned at your returning home late.
 When your work is finished return home immediately.'